Mystery Science Theater 3001

 Washu?"

 Washu smiled cutely.
 "Oh, just peachy!
-Crow and I were just finishing up
+Crow and I were just

 our diagnostics check!
 Believe it or not, there wasn't a whole lot of major

 work to do!
-Just a touch up here and there and minor improvements in some of
+Just a touch up here and there and minor improvements in some

 the secondary systems--oh, and I overhauled the opening credits.
 That's